zoran-horvat/price-calculator-kata/README.md

 **Definition of done:**

-Sample product: Book with title = “The Little Prince”, UPC=12345, price=$20.25.
+Sample product: Book with name = “The Little Prince”, UPC=12345, price=$20.25.

 Product price reported as $20.25 before tax and $24.30 after 20% tax.